nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 > To type: `list /e /a` followed by `clear /e /a`
 	> * All past and upcoming events are first listed
 	> * All past and upcoming events are cleared from task list panel, calendar panel and `Dowat` memory
+	> * Event list panel should be empty

 8. Undo latest clearing
 > To type: `undo`